re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/Testing/LoRa MESH Forest Walk Range Test (3)/Test_Procedure.md

 # Test 2: Forest Walk  Test
 ## Test Procedure
-* Do the Nodes and Gateways need to use the same antenna??? (same frequency but I don't think need be the same type)

 The Gateway will be set up at a static location, preferably at a location higher than where the nodes will be.
 Two nodes will be taken on a walk In the forest near the track.
 One will use the DIY Helical antenna, the other will use a more heavy duty antenna (one that a Gateway may use).
 The antennas to use will be determined from the previous test done (RSSI Test).
 The nodes will acquire a GPS fix and, every 15 seconds, transmit the coordinates to the Gateway.
 The nodes will save any coordinates that were sent unsuccessfully on the Arduino's EEPROM.
 Upon completion, the GPS coordinates received by the Gateway can be compared with that of the GPS coordinates stored to see at what locations the transmission failed.
 The Gateway will save the received data and RSSI values to an SD card.
 Someone watching over the Gateway can report if data has stopped being received.